Does Revolut Build Credit in the US?

 What Revolut Offers in the US

 Revolut is a UK-based fintech that grew fast in Europe before launching in the United States.
-Its US product set is different from what it offers abroad.
+The US product set has expanded in 2026 to include a true credit-building product alongside the existing banking suite.

 Does Revolut Build Credit in US Accounts?